-Unless otherwise indicated in this Contract, prior authorization is required for care received from a Specialist Provider.
-Prior Authorization is not required for an evaluation or management visit or an initial treatment visit with a contracted provider for a new episode of chiropractic, physical therapy, occupational care, East Asian medicine, massage therapy or speech and hearing therapies.
-If you have a chronic medical condition you may request a standing referral for specialist services.
-Some specialists may act as a Network Primary Care Provider for Members with a severe chronic medical condition.
-This is permitted if the specialist provides all basic healthcare services and they are contracted with us as a Network Primary Care Provider.
-Contact Member Services to find out which providers serve in both roles.
+Unless otherwise indicated in this Contract, Prior Authorization may be required for services received from a Specialist Provider.
+Prior Authorization is not required for an evaluation and management visit or an initial treatment visit with a contracted Provider for a new episode of chiropractic, physical therapy, occupational therapy, East Asian medicine, massage therapy or speech and hearing therapies.
+If you have a chronic medical condition, you may request a standing Authorization for specialist services.
+Some specialists may act as a PCP for Members with a severe chronic medical condition.
+This is permitted if the specialist provides all basic healthcare services and they are contracted with us as a PCP.
+Contact Member Services to find out which Providers serve in both roles.